Sea Turtle Nesting

 Related Activities: Dolphin & Whale-Watching, Wildlife Watching

 A giant oval emerges from the ocean, her wet flippers soon covered in pebbled sand.
-Slowly, the hulking sea turtle pulls herself up the beach’s crest; she is unused to handling her 400-pound frame on dry land.
+Slowly, the hulking sea turtle pulls herself up the beach’s crest; she is not used to handling her 400-pound frame on dry land.
 You watch as she approaches, oblivious to your presence.
 She begins to dig, deeper and deeper.
 Soon a massive hole has emerged at your feet, and this majestic sea creature has begun to lay her eggs.
-When her duty is done, she recovers her precious deposits and lumbers back toward the sea.
+When her duty is done, she covers her precious deposits and lumbers back toward the sea.

-Sea turtle nesting is one of Costa Rica’s most incredible experiences; truly, those who have observed it in person describe it as emotional, moving and even transcendental.
+Sea turtle nesting is one of Costa Rica’s most incredible experiences; truly, those who have observed it in person describe it as emotional, moving, and even transcendental.
 And if you visit the right place at the right time, this can be your experience, too.

-Five species and one subspecies of sea turtle live and nest in Costa Rica: leatherbacks, hawksbills, loggerheads, Olive Ridleys, green sea turtles and black sea turtles.
+Five species and one subspecies of sea turtle live and nest in Costa Rica: leatherbacks, hawksbills, loggerheads, Olive Ridleys, green sea turtles, and black sea turtles.
 They line the nation’s coasts, east and west, from Nicaragua to Panama.
 And they can be spotted year-round, each with its own season and preferred nesting grounds.
-So schedule your trip around your sea turtle-spotting goals, or schedule a tour around your trip; the choice is yours.
+So schedule your trip around your sea turtle-spotting goals, or schedule a tour during your trip; the choice is yours.
 But whatever you do, be sure to include a turtle-tour on your itinerary!

 Costa Rica Sea Turtle Nesting in…